 If applicable, include a marketing plan for a project that involves sales of items or event tickets

-Outright grants ranging up to $5,000 are awarded to Finlandia Foundation Chapters, to other Finnish-American organizations, and to accomplished individuals to help fund important not-for-profit cultural projects of local or national significance.
+Recipients may be Finlandia Foundation chapters, other Finnish-American organizations, and accomplished individuals to help fund important not-for-profit cultural projects of local or national significance.
 Examples of past support include theatre and opera performances, ballet, lectures, concerts, art exhibits, monuments, FinnFest USA, and Salolampi Language Village.

 In order to be considered by the Foundation, a project must benefit both the sponsoring group and the general public.
 Projects supported by documented evidence or testimony of high cultural, educational, artistic or scientific merit are most likely to win awards.
 Special consideration is given to applications recommended by Finlandia Foundation Chapters or a Foundation Trustee with first-hand knowledge of them.
 The Foundation will not fund salaries to project staff, employees, or commercial enterprises.

-The deadline for completed applications and required budget information is February 1 annually.
+The postmark deadline for completed applications and required budget information is February 1 annually.

 The Grants Coordinator corresponds with applicants and keeps a record of all proposals and their status.
 Applicants will be notified after the spring annual meeting, and checks will be mailed by May 15.
 Award letters and checks are forwarded directly to the applicant.
 Each individual grant recipient or Chapter is requested to submit a progress report by November 30.
 This report should include a final income and expense statement as well as copies of any press or other public acknowledgments of the Foundation's support for the project.